mining-visualizer/StratumProxy/release/Readme.txt

 MULTIPLE MINERS

-If you have multiple mining rigs, you can either run a separate instance of the proxy program on each mining rig, each one configured with a separate ETH address, or you can point all miners to the same proxy via your local area network.
-In this case all miners need to be configured with the same ETH address, which needs to match the EthAddress setting in config.ini.
+If you have multiple mining rigs, you can either run a separate instance of the proxy program on each mining rig, or you can point all miners to the same proxy via your local area network.

-Keep in mind if you do it this way, the mining pool will see all miners as one high-hashrate miner, and assign a difficulty according to the cumulative hash rate.
+If you use the second option, all miners need to be configured with the same ETH address, which needs to match the EthAddress setting in config.ini.
+Another consequence of this option is that the mining pool will see all miners as one high-hashrate miner, and assign a difficulty according to the cumulative hash rate.

+If you use the first option, you can choose to run all miners with the same ETH address, or you can use different addresses, it doesn't matter.
+The pool will assign a difficulty level appropriate for each individual miner.